Shaun Murphy (The Good Doctor)

-Dr. Shaun Robert Murphy, M.D., F.A.C.S., is a fictional character and the protagonist of the American medical drama The Good Doctor.
+Dr. Shaun Robert Murphy is a fictional character and the protagonist of the American medical drama The Good Doctor.
 The character was created by showrunner David Shore and portrayed by English actor Freddie Highmore.
 An autistic surgical resident with savant syndrome at the fictional San Jose St. Bonaventure Hospital, Murphy develops a relationship with Lea Dilallo (Paige Spara) throughout the show.
 The character received mixed reception, polarizing critics.

 Storylines

 Shaun Murphy first appears in the show's pilot episode "Burnt Food", where his unique ability to visualize the human body helps him stabilize an injured child.
-Aaron Glassman (Richard Schiff), president of San Jose St. Bonaventure Hospital, advocates for him to be hired despite a board that believes he is untenable.
+Aaron Glassman (Richard Schiff), president of San Jose St. Bonaventure Hospital, advocates he be hired despite a board that believes he is unsuitable.

 Development

 Casting

 In February 2017, Deadline Hollywood reported that English actor Freddie Highmore had been cast as Shaun Murphy.
 In flashbacks, Murphy is portrayed by Canadian actor Graham Verchere.

 Characterization

 In developing the character of Shaun Murphy, ABC Entertainment president Channing Dungey said that audiences yearn for a lighter protagonist in comparison to the rise of the antihero on television.
 Showrunner David Shore said that Murphy was neither a drinker nor a womanizer.
 Speaking for his portrayal of the character, Highmore said, "He's not cynical, he's not judgmental."
 At Series Mania, Highmore argued that Murphy plays a larger role as someone who demonstrates masculinity while deviating from stereotypical depictions of a masculine person.

 A defining condition of the character is his subversion of social norms, stoic body language, and difficulty maintaining eye contact, framed in contrast to his social deficits.
 According to Highmore, Murphy was not written to be representative of the autistic community as a whole but rather one specific individual.
 Murphy's thoughts are depicted on-screen as graphics ranging from medical illustrations to modern animations.
 According to executive producer Seth Gordon, these graphics were visualized in the pilot episode by Gordon who has a background in visual effects and by using Adobe After Effects.
 These scenes became more elaborate, with cinematographers using tilt shift lenses.